danielnorberg/auto-matter/README.md

 ### Optional

-AutoMatter also supports optional fields, which can be a safer alternative to `@Nullable`.
+AutoMatter also supports Guava and JDK8+ `Optional` fields, which can be a safer alternative to `@Nullable`.

 ```java
 @AutoMatter